 - 1. Schedule and attend a non-binding pre-application with the Planning and Zoning Office, to which the Chairperson of the PC, or his representative, shall be invited.
-Other individuals may attend the conference, and an on- site evaluation may be included; - 2.
+Other individuals may attend the conference, and an onsite evaluation may be included; - 2.
 Submit a complete written application and all additional required documentation, for each PUD phase, to the Planning and Zoning Office.
-The developer shall provide applicable fees, and such documentation as may be necessary to demonstrate compliance with the conditions and requirements set forth for the particular use; - Appear in person, or by authorized representative, at a regularly scheduled meeting of the PC to present each phase of the plan and appear at any associated meetings deemed necessary; - 4.
-Appear in person, or by authorized representative, at the designated site tour, if deemed necessary by the PC or the BOCC;
+The developer shall provide applicable fees, and such documentation as may be necessary to demonstrate compliance with the conditions and requirements set forth for the particular use;

-- 5. Appear in person, or by authorized representative, at a meeting of the PC and BOCC to present each phase of the plan; - 6.
-Maintain a complete packet of documentation that includes an Index of Recordings to be submitted to the Planning and Zoning Office prior to the Final Plat recording.

-B. The Custer County Planning and Zoning Office shall:

-- 1. Invite the PC chair or representative to the pre-application conference.
-Meet with the Developer and the PC representative for the pre-application conference, which may include an on-site tour.
-The Planning and Zoning Office shall provide the applicant with a current checklist and timetable for each step of the submittals to aid in an orderly and transparent process.
-This should include all meeting dates and deadlines; - 2.
-Review the application and associated documentation to determine if the application is complete; - 3.
-Process the submitted fees; - 4.
-Schedule the application as an agenda item for a regularly scheduled PC meeting; - 5.
-Research and verify the Developer's request and documentation; - 6.
-Prepare and mail a public notice of each sketch, preliminary and final plan meeting to each landowner identified by the Developer at the Sketch Plan phase; - 7.
-Prepare a report for the PC that includes the background information concerning the application, a list of suggested conditions and areas of concern prior to the PC meeting at which the application is presented; - 8.
-Schedule a meeting and ensure a Public Notice appears in a newspaper of general circulation within Custer County at least thirty (30) days prior to the meeting date. - 9.
-Review the documentation for completeness and prepare packets for all three (3) phases for dissemination to the following: - a.
-PC members and associates: - b.
-BOCC; - c.
-Adjacent property owners and applicable home owners' association. - 10.
-Schedule special meeting(s) and site tour(s), if deemed necessary: - 11.
-Send packets, including information from applicant, to the following interested parties, as applicable, for both the Preliminary Plan and Final Plan reviews, in addition to the parties listed above: - a.
-County Engineer - b.
-County surveyor - c.
-County GIS Department - d.
-County Assessor - e.
-County Attorney (Bond issues and Guaranty of Improvements) - f.
-Colorado Department of Public Health and Environment, State Engineer, Colorado Division of Water Resources - g.
-Colorado Department of Local Affairs - h.
-Mineral rights owners - i.
-Appropriate utilities (public and private) - j.
-Each municipality within a three (3) mile radius of the proposed PUD - k.
-Area school district - l.
-Special districts - m.
-NRCS - n.
-Colorado Geological Survey
+3483 3.
+Appear in person, or by authorized representative, at a regularly scheduled 3484 meeting of the PC to present each phase of the plan and appear at any associated meetings deemed necessary; 3485 4.
+Appear in person, or by authorized representative, at the designated site 3486 3487 tour, if deemed necessary by the PC or the BOCC; 5.
+Appear in person, or by authorized representative, at a meeting of the PC 3488 and BOCC to present each phase of the plan; 3489 6.
+Maintain a complete packet of documentation that includes an Index of 3490 3491 Recordings to be submitted to the Planning and Zoning Office prior to the 3492 Final Plat recording.
+3493 3494 B. The Custer County Planning and Zoning Office shall: 3495 1.
+Invite the PC chair or representative to the pre-application conference.
+Meet with the Developer and the PC representative for the pre-application 3496 conference, which may include an on-site tour.
+3497 The Planning and Zoning Office shall provide the applicant with a current checklist and timetable for 3498 3499 each step of the submittals to aid in an orderly and transparent process. include all meeting dates and deadlines; 3500 This should 3501 2.
+Review the application and associated documentation to determine if the application is complete; 3502 3.
+Process the submitted fees; 3503 4.
+Schedule the application as an agenda item for a regularly scheduled PC 3504 3505 meeting; 5.
+Research and verify the Developer's request and documentation; 3506 3507 6.
+Prepare and mail a public notice of each sketch, preliminary and final plan meeting to each landowner identified by the Developer at the Sketch Plan 3508 3509 phase; 3510 7.
+Prepare a report for the PC that includes the background information 3511 concerning the application, a list of suggested conditions and areas of concern prior to the PC meeting at which the application is presented; 3512 3513 8.
+Schedule a meeting and ensure a Public Notice appears in a newspaper of general circulation within Custer County at least thirty (30) days prior to 3514 3515 the meeting date.
+3516 9.
+Review the documentation for completeness and prepare packets for all three (3) phases for dissemination to the following: 3517 3518 a.
+PC members and associates; 3519 b.
+BOCC: 3520 c.
+Adjacent property owners and applicable home owners association.
+10. Schedule special meeting(s) and site tour(s), if deemed necessary; 3521 3522 11.
+Send packets, including information from applicant, to the following interested parties, as applicable, for both the Preliminary Plan and Final 3523 3524 Plan reviews, in addition to the parties listed above: 3525 a.
+County Engineer b.
+County surveyor 3526 3527 c.
+County GIS Department 3528 d.
+County Assessor